yorek/awesome-azure-sql/CONTRIBUTE.md

     - **title** - A short title that reflects what the resource is about.
     - **description:** - 1-2 sentence description of the resource.
     - **url** - Link to the resource.
     - **icon:** - The icon is an emoji.
-The supported emojis are defined here: <https://github.com/markdown-templates/markdown-emojis>.
+The supported emojis are defined here: [Markdown emojis](https://github.com/markdown-templates/markdown-emojis).
     - **author** - Author's name to credit on the gallery card
     - **website**  - At least one tag is mandatory.
 You can add as many as you want.
 (I suggest not to add to many.
 Make sure the tags used a really helpful to identify the content.
 Try to limit the number of tags to 2 at maximum).
 2. Open a PR!